 My dream, while going to medical school and working as a resident, was to someday have a Holistic Medical practice.
 In light of this dream, I chose to use my elective time as a resident to study natural therapies.
 My lectures and presentations to the Family Medicine faculty and residents were always on nutritional or other natural medicine topics.

 From July until December of 1998, I was an Assistant Professor in the Department of Family and Community Medicine at UAMS.
-While no longer teaching on the UAMS campus, I do occasionally have a medical student or resident visiting the Arkansas Center for the Study of Integrative Medicine, learning about our way of practicing medicine.

 I continue to learn, not only conventional medicine, but also natural and holistic medicine.
 I attend medical conferences highlighting pharmaceutical solutions as well as conferences focusing on supporting the body‘s healing process in the most natural way possible.
 I study functional medicine - how is the body supposed to work and what do we need to do to support the body in healing?
 What do we need to do to remove the obstacles to healing?